Skip to content

 1. Add GitHub integration - Auto-post review comments

-4. Metrics dashboard - Track review effectiveness over time
+3. Metrics - Track review effectiveness over time

 Troubleshooting